EvangeliaBaou/Machine-Learning-Backorder-Prediction/README.md

 # Proccess Description
 The experiment can be divide into the following steps:
-1. Split the initial dataset in train and test datasets
+1. Split the initial dataset in train and test
 2. Impute and scale the training dataset(fit_transform train dataset and transform the test dataset)
 3. Apply SMOTE only in training dataset
 4. Fit the estimators and predict the classes